metrics-js/metrics-js.github.io/src/content/docs/reference/client.md

 ### Metrics consumption

-In order to consume metrics produced by `@metrics/client` you just need to listen for data and use your favourite metrics client to convert our data format into something usable by your system of choice.
+In order to consume metrics produced by `@metrics/client` you need to listen for data and use your favourite metrics client to convert our data format into something usable by your system of choice.

 _Example: Prometheus using prom-client_